bertzzie/obrolansubuh-module/README.md

+# ObrolanSubuh.com

+Daed drim

-This repository is a temporary module for revel.
+# This repository is a temporary module for revel.

 The main purpose of the module is to serve static file, without Content-Disposition header.
 I have tried many ways to do that (Interceptors, Filters, etc) and nothing works without this dramatic module.